5 Year-End Deadlines for Retirees in 2025

 Profit and prosper with the best of expert advice - straight to your e-mail.

-The standard monthly Medicare Part B premium is $185.00 in 2025.
-But that could be higher with a 2023 MAGI above $106,000 for individuals or $212,000 for married couples filing jointly.
-The monthly surcharge for Part B premiums ranges from $74.00 to $443.90 and the range for Part D is from $13.70 to $85.50.
+The standard monthly Medicare Part B premium for 2026 is $202.90.
+However, this could be higher with a 2024 MAGI above $109,000 for individuals or $218,000 for married couples filing jointly.
+The monthly surcharge for Part B premiums ranges from $81.20 to $487.00, and the range for Part D is from $14.50 to $91.00.

 The Social Security Administration determines your eligibility for the IRMAA based on your MAGI from two years prior.
 The income you have when you are 63 will determine your Medicare costs when you turn 65.
-Since Roth conversions can boost income, they can also affect income-related monthly adjustment amounts (IRMAA), for Medicare Part B and Part D premiums.
+Since Roth conversions can boost income, they can also affect income-related monthly adjustment amounts (IRMAA) for Medicare Part B and Part D premiums.

 So if you did a Roth conversion at age 63, that would be included in the IRMAA income calculation at age 65 when you are eligible to enroll in Medicare.
 By doing a Roth conversion at or after 63 and taking the IRMAA hit in the short term, you could put yourself in a position where you avoid IRMAA for the rest of your life.

 However, if you get enough Roth conversions done by the time you reach 63, you could avoid IRMAA altogether.
 Why?
-Because distributions from Roth IRA are not included in the IRMAA income formula.
+Because distributions from Roth are not included in the IRMAA income formula.

 2. Charitable contributions.
 Deadline: December 31

-If you itemize your deductions, it’s possible to deduct up to 60% of adjusted gross income when you make a cash donation to a qualified charity.
+If you itemize your deductions, it’s possible to deduct up to 60% of your adjusted gross income when you make a cash donation to a qualified charity.
 If you donate appreciated securities, you may be able to deduct 30%.
 However, you must make contributions by December 31 to get those deductions.

 If you don't typically itemize your taxes, you could still get the deduction using a donation strategy called bunching.
 This strategy calls for clustering charitable deductions in a single year, then skipping the following year or even a few subsequent years.